Compare to Similar Products

 This tool has two different operating speed ranges, and the chuck can hold bits with up to a ⅜" shank.
 It is also one of the smallest and lightest drills, weighing in at a little more than two pounds.
 We love how well this model fits into tight spaces that larger drills can't reach.

 However, the battery can be a little more difficult to swap than some of the other models, with the locking tabs occasionally binding up a bit.
 We also wished that it had a belt clip — invaluable when working on a ladder — but you can always buy a third-party holster to make up for this.

 If you want a lightweight and portable drill to tackle most home improvement projects, we would recommend the Bosch PS31-2A.
 It is a fantastic addition to any DIYer's arsenal, with the ability to tackle the vast majority of drilling and driving tasks.
 It might not have the power to match the professional-grade tools, but it also costs a lot less.
 Among the 12-volt models we tested, it's just behind the best performance, but we think it offers the best value among drills of its voltage.

 What Other Drill Should You Consider?

-If you have a little more room in the budget, the Kobalt 24-volt Max 1/2-in Brushless Drill KDD 1424A-03 is one consider.
-It is a top-ranking option in our tests and offers exceptional value for the price given its impressive drilling and driving performance during testing.
-While it has a list price of about ten dollars more than the Bosch, it is often available on sale for under one hundred dollars.
-While the Kobalt might be more than you need, depending on your goals, it will cause less frustration and offer more capability should your drilling needs grow over time.
+If you have a little more room in the budget, the Milwaukee M18 Fuel 1/2" Drill Driver is one to consider.
+It is a top-ranking option in our tests and offers exceptional value for the price, given its impressive drilling and driving performance during testing.